 Generally, rugs require a huge investment and need to withstand heavy foot traffic.
 Be sure to choose a floor covering that’s not only functional for your space, but also beautifully and ethically made using sustainable materials.

-The Citizenry collaborate with workshops and artisans around the world, blending contemporary designs with traditional techniques.
-By partnering with craftsmen, they achieve premium quality and support fair trade standards.
-The Citizenry team personally travel to each country, and by doing so they create strong relationships with their collaborators and are able to audit the locally sourced materials.
+The Citizenry collaborates with workshops and artisans around the world, blending contemporary designs with traditional techniques.
+By partnering with craftspeople, they achieve premium quality and support fair trade standards.
+All its products are made with a fair trade process audited and guaranteed by the World Fair Trade Organization.
+The Citizenry team personally travels to each country, and by doing so they create strong relationships with their collaborators and are able to audit the locally sourced materials.

 CICIL uses minimally processed wool for its rugs, which is sourced from family farms in New York, Vermont, and Pennsylvania.
 It doesn’t use any synthetic dyes and instead sticks to the natural hues of the fiber, resulting in a collection of lovely neutral rugs.
 Wool naturally has antimicrobial and stain-resisting properties, so the rugs aren’t treated with toxic chemicals and finishes.
 It is also a renewable, eco-friendly resource.
 Shearing is necessary to lighten the load of the sheep before the summer, and it yields a renewable fiber called “greasy wool”, which is a raw fiber that’s ready to be cleaned, washed, and (minimally) processed.
 You can read more about its supply chain and process on its website.
 CICIL only makes rugs to order to avoid stocking excess inventory which results in waste.